sndeep4all/angular-jointjs-graph/README.md

 Depending on your build process, you may need to include the scripts the projects depends on manually in your main file.
 The compiled project scripts and styles are located under `dist/scripts` and `dist/styles` respectively and come in minified versions as well.
-Please ensure that the assets in `dist/images` are also served.

 If you are using Ruby on Rails, you can include the package in your project as a gem using `rails-assets`.
 In your Gemfile, include `rails-assets` as a gem source: